dwbzero/csv-tools/README.md

 Suppose you have downloaded the `ld-case-counts-by-county-00-15.csv` data file from the US CDC website.
 (It turns-out that this file is not very large, and you could view it using a Spreadsheet program, but this example applies to very large files that are often impractical to open.)
-It is claimed that this file contains numbers of confirmed cases of Lyme disease in various counties in the USA.
+It is reported that this file contains numbers of confirmed cases of Lyme disease occurring in various counties in the USA in 2015.
 The first step is to see if there is a "header" row containing column names;
 this will reveal a lot about the data.
 We use the `csv-columns` program for this: